Tiago Coimbra

-Tiago de Freitas Guimarães Coimbra (born January 17, 2004), also known as Canadá, is a soccer player who plays for HFX Wanderers FC in the Canadian Premier League.
+Tiago de Freitas Guimarães Coimbra (born 17 January 2004), also known as Canadá, is a footballer who plays as a forward for Allsvenskan club IFK Göteborg.
 Born in Brazil, he represents Canada at youth international level.

 Early life

 Coimbra began playing youth soccer at age three in Brazil with Escolinha do Flamengo.
 When he was nine years old, he moved to Orlando, Florida with his family, followed by a move to Vancouver, Canada, a couple of years later.
 In Canada, he played with Faly Academy for four years.
 In 2020, he returned to Brazil and joined Juazeiro.
 In June 2021, he joined the youth system of Palmeiras, where he played for their U17 and U20 squads.
 He departed the club in December 2022.

 Club career

 In December 2022, he signed a two-year professional contract with a club option for 2025 with Canadian Premier League club HFX Wanderers beginning in the 2023 season.
 He scored his first goal on June 17, 2023 against Cavalry FC and was subsequently named to the CPL Team of the Week.
 In his first professional season, he made 20 league appearances for the side.
 A mid-season injury limited his playing time in the 2024 season, following a string of starts at the beginning of the season.
 In December 2024, he signed a two-year extension with the club, with options for 2027 and 2028.
 He also switched his jersey number from 19 to 9 for the 2025 season.
 In February 2025, he went on a training stint in England with West Ham United U21, while also spending some time training with the West Ham first team.
-On July 1, 2025, he scored a brace against Valour FC.
-On August 22, 2025, he scored the first hat trick in club history, in a 4-1 victory over Valour FC.
+On 1 July 2025, he scored a brace against Valour FC.
+On 22 August 2025, he scored the first hat trick in club history, in a 4-1 victory over Valour FC.
 At the end of the 2025 season, he won the league's Best Canadian U-21 Player Award.
+After the 2025 season, he went on a training stint with Major League Soccer club Houston Dynamo FC.

+In January 2026, he transferred to Allsvenskan club IFK Göteborg, signing a contract through the summer of 2029, with HFX Wanderers receiving a club record transfer fee.
+On 21 February 2026, he made his debut in a Svenska Cupen match against Östersunds FK.